BUCKHOLME TOWERS SCHOOL

 7.3 The School requires this information so that, in the case of any child with particular needs, we can assess those needs and consult with parents about the adjustments which can reasonably be made to cater adequately for the child both during the admission process and at school if an offer of a place is made.

-8.1 We try to make entry to the Nursery and the School as stress free and simple as possible.
+8.1 We try to make entry to the School as stress free and simple as possible.
 Assessments of pupils are handled sensitively in an informal and professional manner.

-8.2 Pupils who are registered to join the Nursery are not assessed prior to entry.
-Pupils who have registered for entry from Reception to Year 6 are assessed before joining the School.
+8.2 Pupils who have registered for entry from Reception to Year 6 are assessed before joining the School.

-8.3 Prospective Reception pupils will be invited to spend either a morning or afternoon in School in the Summer Term prior to starting at the School in September (i.e. children who are registered to start in Reception in September 2016 will be invited to attend a session in the Summer Term 2016)
+8.3 Prospective Reception pupils will be invited to spend either a morning or afternoon in School in the Summer Term prior to starting at the School in September (i.e. children who are registered to start in Reception in September 2018 will be invited to attend a session in the Lent or Summer Term 2018)